 "I thought they were settled."

 "The team didn't work out.
 Phil thinks he may take a coaching job in Sarasota."
-I shrugged as I scooped eggs onto plates.
-"Besides, it's only a few more months until graduation.
+I scooped eggs onto plates.
+"Besides, it's only a few more weeks until graduation.
 Then I'm out of here."

 "And until then you just get treated like Cinderbella?"
 Jake's voice was a low growl.
 I didn't look up to see his expression.
 I'd seen the overprotective fury before.
 "That's not right, Bells."